faraday-techno/auto-booker/docs/README.md

 _Think about this as a limiting the amount of stops.
 Example, if Max Stop is set to 3, Auto Book and Highlight will ignore loads more than 3 stops._

-8. What happens when there are not any load but similar matches are available?
+8. What happens when there are not any loads but similar matches are available?

 _Extension will ignore loads under 'Similar Matches'._